bazelbuild/bazel/site/docs/remote-caching.md

 because the outputs are different but they have the same action hash.
 Please watch [issue #4558] for updates.

+## External Links

+* **Your Build in a Datacenter:** The Bazel team gave a [talk](https://fosdem.org/2018/schedule/event/datacenter_build/) about remote caching and execution at FOSDEM 2018.

+* **Faster Bazel builds with remote caching: a benchmark:** Nicolò Valigi wrote a [blog post](https://nicolovaligi.com/faster-bazel-remote-caching-benchmark.html) in which he benchmarks remote caching in Bazel.

 ## Bazel remote execution (in development)